 Schopenhauer draws a parallel between the behavior of these fictitious hedgehogs and humans in real life.

-Just as the hedgehogs can’t get too close to each other or they’ll get hurt, so too must humans keep their distance from one another – even at the expense of sometimes feeling cold and lonely.
-This, according to Schopenhauer, is the trade-off we must make if we’re to get along with people in life.
+Just as the hedgehogs can’t get too close to each other or they’ll get hurt, so too must humans keep a careful distance from one another — even at the expense of sometimes feeling cold and lonely.
+This, according to Schopenhauer, is the trade-off we must make if we’re to get along with people.

 Ware’s patients admitted that in their final moments, they thought of — and missed — their old friends.
 But because they’d allowed themselves to be too busy and too distracted over the years, they had fallen out of touch.
 Now that they were dying there was little time left to reconnect, and sometimes it wasn’t possible to get in touch at all.

-Humans are not intuitive about what will make them happy in the long run.
-Whether due to a holdover from evolution or something else, we focus on immediate outcomes over distant ones.
-And one of those more pressing immediate outcomes is, “Don’t get hurt.
-And don’t go out of your way for anyone – especially if it means you could get hurt!”
+We’re not intuitive about what will make us happy in the long run.
+Whether this is a holdover from evolution or something else, we focus on immediate outcomes over distant ones.
+And one of those immediate outcomes is, “Don’t get stabbed by a sharp spiky thing!
+And don’t go out of your way for anyone — especially if it means you could get stabbed!”

 As we cultivate an attitude of warmth and openness to others, we’ll find the universe bending to meet us where we’re at.
 Not everyone will be our new best friend, and we can’t force anyone to love us, but there will be those who are also looking and ready to connect with us.
 You may never be close to your difficult dad or your prickly sister — and some friends may choose to disappear — but there will be many others who will be happy to step in and fill your life.

-In contrast, when we allow negative experiences to harden us we create a self-fulfilling prophecy in which others won’t want to stick around because of our unpleasant attitude.
-One of the best examples of this is Arthur Schopenhauer himself.
+In contrast, when we allow negative experiences to harden us we create a self-fulfilling prophecy in which others won’t stick around thanks to our unpleasant attitude.
+Take a look at Schopenhauer himself.

 This more or less self-evident truth is why so many of us hold back from trying to be closer to others.
-No one wants to be rejected, so the easy thing is to let the other person make a move first.
+Rejection stings, so the easy thing is to let the other person make a move first.
 If they don’t, we assume, it’s because they don’t like us enough.
-(Never mind the fact the other person might be thinking the same thing).
+(Never mind the fact the other person might be thinking the same thing about us!).

 Every healthy relationship does require some degree of mutuality.
-That much is obvious.
-But we don’t do ourselves favors when we second-guess how someone feels about us when we’ve already had an enjoyable time together.
+But we don’t do ourselves favors when we second-guess how the other person feels about us when we already have a good thing going.

-The key to overcoming our instinctive insecurity is to assume the people we like also like us too, unless they blatantly let us know otherwise.
+The best way I’ve learned to overcome this instinctive insecurity is to assume the people we like also like us too, unless they blatantly let us know otherwise.
 Most people don’t initiate more often in relationships because they’re insecure or distracted by mundane, urgent things – not because they don’t care.
+One study even found that if people were given time to write a short note to an old friend and were reassured that the friend would be receptive, they still failed to reach out.
+6

 I thankfully somehow learned this lesson earlier on in life.

-As an early twenty-something, I was far too aware of how often I called someone “first”, versus how often they called me first.
+As an early twenty-something, I was way too aware of how often I contacted someone “first”, versus how often they contacted me first.
 My simplistic thinking was that if two people liked each other equally, they would naturally find some sort of 50/50 arrangement.
-If the other person didn’t reach out, it meant they didn’t care.
+If the other person didn’t reach out, it meant they didn’t care as much about me as I did about them (as if I could somehow quantify this).

-Because I liked my friends so much, it was easy to feel insecure if they didn’t reach out as much as I did.
-But I noticed that whenever we did catch up, it was always a great experience that left us both feeling full and happy.
+Here’s what I noticed, though: each time we did catch up, it was always a great experience that left us both feeling full and happy.
+It didn’t matter that I did most of the initiating.
 So I made a mental shift.

 I decided to reach out to my friends whenever I thought of them, and to hell with my insecurities.
-What I found was that every single time I did, they were happy to reciprocate and we always had a great time.
-Over the years, some have thanked me for staying in touch – they recognize that it requires both thought and effort.
-5
+What I found was that every single time I did, they were happy to reconnect and we always had a great time.
+Over the years, some have thanked me for staying in touch — they recognize that it requires both thought and effort amidst life’s distractions.

-The more we protect ourselves, ironically, the more we hurt ourselves.
-Fostering close relationships means ditching the tally score, reaching out first, and trusting that our common sense will tell us when the other person is happy to connect with us and when we need to look elsewhere.
+The more we protect ourselves, the more we hurt ourselves.
+I’ve learned that if I want close, long-lasting relationships with old friends (and new) I need to ditch the tally score, reach out first, and and trust that my common sense will tell me when the other person is happy to connect, and when I need to look elsewhere.

 As we reach out again and again, to both new and old friends, we will reap the compounding returns of those interactions for years to come.